WangHanSolo/chess/README.md

 My foolish attempt to create my own chess engine.
 Its still a work in progress.
 If you want to try it out clone the repository and compile by entering "make" (without parantheses).
 It will create the executable "game".
 GLHF!

+## File Structure

+src: all the code :)
+test: unit tests :(
 ## Progress

+#1/11/2020
+Finished QueenLegalMove, load board from txt, and update game methods.
+Right now program throws error when compiling need to debug.
+Next step is think about whether AllyCollision method is needed.

 #1/7/2020
 worked on legal moves for all pieces except for queen, still wip.
 Need to finish rook checking collision in legalmoves.cpp